Best Hotels in Boston, Massachusetts

 If you're not familiar with the city, read How to Find Your Way Around Boston.

 Hotel Map with Prices

 Use the handy Hotel Map below to see room rates, location, availability and facilities.
 (Don't see the hotel map?
 Click here!)

 Hotels in the Theater District are perfect if you're coming to Boston for a performance, for Tufts Medical Center, Chinatown, and even for general sightseeing.

 North Station hotels are convenient for Boston Celtics and Boston Bruins games and major entertainment events held in the TD Garden.

-Hotels near the New England Aquarium are great if you're going there, and/or on a Boston harbor cruise, and they're not far from the hotels near Faneuil Hall Marketplace either.
+Hotels near tear Faneuil Hall Marketplace, the Waterfront, and the New England Aquarium are great if you're going there, and/or on a Boston harbor cruise, and they're not far from the Beacon Hill hotels either.

 The 468-bed HI Boston Hostel at 19 Stuart Street (map) in Boston's Theater District, near Chinatown, is only a half mile (800 meters, 12 minutes' walk) from South Station and South Station Bus Terminal, and two blocks south of Boston Common—a great location for a historic building completely restored and modernized.

 First of all, if you want to stay right in the city center, by all means plan your visit for a weekend!

 If you sign up for a two-night stay on Friday and Saturday, you may get your chosen hotel room for 30 to 35% less, plus a bottle of champagne, breakfast in bed, the morning's newspaper, free parking, or other such treats.